Abdelrahmanhm23/GP-Work/LIN/readme.md

  * tb folder contains the PULPino testbench with LIN modules (Master and Slave).
  * vsim folder contains the edited version of some scripts to compile the LIN design and SW simulation.

-PS : credits goes to ```Eng/Sarah Aly``` for the implementation of All the LIN IP design file in verilog.
+PS : credits goes to ```Eng/Sarah Aly``` for the implementation of All the LIN IP design files in verilog.